MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-faq.md

 ![Certification](../images/mics/mastering-devops-certification.png)

-## Do I have to take [Microsoft Certified: Azure Administrator Associate](https://learn.microsoft.com/en-us/certifications/azure-administrator/) or  [Microsoft Certified: Azure Developer Associate certification](https://learn.microsoft.com/en-us/certifications/azure-developer/) before take AZ-400 exam?
+## Do I have to take Microsoft Certified Azure Administrator Associate or  Microsoft Certified Azure Developer Associate exam before take AZ 400 exam?

 No, you can take AZ-400 exam first then take the other exam later.